Spayker/spike-boost-server/README.md

 6) Mockito

 For client side:
+1) React-Native
-1) Java 8
+2) Java 8
-2) Android Min SDK: 21
+3) Android Min SDK: 21
-3) TensorFlow Lite
+4) TensorFlow Lite
-4) Test Espresso
+5) Test Espresso
-5) Test Instrumentation
+6) Test Instrumentation
-6) FireBase API
-7) Google Fit
-8) rxandroidble

 ## How to get started
 Please check each android and server fodlers for more info